rushabhcodes/quartz/content/Notes/Alpha Beta pruning.md

 |---|
 |_Figure-2_|

 Alpha Beta Pruning algorithm restricts the agent from visiting redundant sub-trees leading to faster average search time complexity.
 To visualize its working, we refer to the same game tree in Figure-1.
-We start from node N1​ with α=−∞α=−∞ and β=∞β=∞.
+We start from node N1​ with α=− and β=∞β=∞.
 From N1​, we move to its child node N2​ with the same αα and ββ.
 Similarly, we move from N2​ to its child N4​, as shown in Figure-3.

 |![Figure-3.jpg](https://www.scaler.com/topics/images/pruning3.webp)|
 |---|